dimfeld/ergo/README.md

 ## 0.4

-- [ ] Long-running Javascript tasks
-- [ ] Ability to run Nomad jobs as actions
+- [ ] Tasks made up of linked blocks that run as a DAG

 ## 0.3